Maradona offers to coach Argentina for free

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BUENOS AIRES, Argentina: Diego Maradona wants to return to the position of Argentina coach and is willing to work for free, as Jorge Sampaoli faces pressure to resign following their World Cup travails.
+BUENOS AIRES: Diego Maradona wants to return to the position of Argentina coach and is willing to work for free, as Jorge Sampaoli faces pressure to resign following their World Cup travails.

+“I’m 57, watching my country, which was beaten by a team that isn’t one of the best in the world — it really hursts to see everything that we’ve built destroyed so easily.”

+Maradona was a genius as a player, leading Argentina to World Cup glory in 1986 and again to the final four years later.
+But his coaching career has been far less glamorous despite his stint in charge of the national team, in which he presided over a record-equalling 6-1 defeat to Bolivia.
+His last two jobs were in United Arab Emirates, most recently failing to guide Fujairah to promotion from the Emirati second division last season.

-BUENOS AIRES, Argentina: Diego Maradona wants to return to the position of Argentina coach and is willing to work for free, as Jorge Sampaoli faces pressure to resign following their World Cup travails.
+BUENOS AIRES: Diego Maradona wants to return to the position of Argentina coach and is willing to work for free, as Jorge Sampaoli faces pressure to resign following their World Cup travails.

 Comments